Maintain your investment

 Regulated by CITES (the Center for International Trade of Endangered Species):

 A few desirable but endangered woods are Brazilian rosewood; Mexican and Caribbean mahogany, Guaiacum officinale and Guaiacum sanctum, and Holywood lignum vitae, also known as the "tree of life."
-SendAFrame does not use products made from these.
+SendAFrame does not offer products made from these trees.
 A few other woods narrowly missed being put on the endangered list (by one vote).
 These include: Swietenia macrophylla, Bigleaf mahogany, and American mahogany.

-You should always ask your wood suppliers - lumber stores, home improvement stores, guitar shops, and furniture stores - if they participate in these programs or use their woods.< < back
+You should always ask your wood suppliers - lumber stores, home improvement stores, guitar shops, and furniture stores - if they participate in these programs or use their woods.